takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.52.10 <br>
+    ・ Added values that can be set in the "Tournament Mode". <br>
+    The system of subtracting points earned according to the number of rounds, a system in which players who drop out of the game can also earn points, and a system in which BasePoints are paid out regardless of whether the player cleared the round or dropped out of the game. <br>
+    ・ In the "Tournament Mode," it is now possible to enter the names of various tournaments from the file name. <br>
+    ・ Fixed a problem in which a text box indicating that a forced update was to be performed was sometimes displayed in duplicate. <br>
+    ・ Corrected failed conditions for database downloads. <br>
+    ・ Fixed a problem in the Squad race round where the number of teams available for clearing was not displayed at the end of the round. <br>
+    ・ Fine-tuned the size of the external display timer. <br>
+    ・ Fixed an issue where the main window would appear while the tool was being prepared for launch, disrupting the UI. <br>
+    ・ When the Fall Guys log file does not exist in the preconfigured location, it can be reconfigured again. <br>
+    ・ Fixed a problem that caused all debug files to be deleted each time Tools was restarted when used in debug mode. <br>
+    ・ Error messages are now displayed when tool initialization fails. <br>
+    ・ The program has been optimized to make the initial setup of the tool less likely to fail. <br>

   ○ 4.52.02 <br>
     ・ Fixed a problem in which the force close button was not displayed when the "Fall_Guys_Client.exe" screen was lost or when the Victory screen was transitioned. <br>